CLCStriders/striders/_posts/2011-05-08-the-aviator-4.md

 Next to cross the line were Gresswell in 23:09 and James in 23:37; they were followed by Dan Fivey who with a time of 24:06 pipped his Up and Running colleague Jon Bird by a mere 6 seconds and finishing closely behind them were Jamie Paterson of Striders and Steve Moore, the first finisher from the strong Almost Athletes contingent.

-The final top ten place was claimed by Eloise du Luart, who posted an impressive 25:30 to take 1st place in the contest for the womenâ€™s prize and break the Striders senior women&#8217;s 4-mile record in the process.
+The final top ten place was claimed by Eloise du Luart, who posted an impressive 25:30 to take 1st place in the contest for the womenâ€™s prize and break the Striders senior women's 4-mile record in the process.

 Outside the top ten there were also some compelling contests for spectators to enjoy, in particular from Bradshaw, Slade and Freeland; as they came into the final straight, there was little to separate the three runners and in spite of both Sladeâ€™s efforts to overcome the deficit and an attempt by Freeland to use his much celebrated and devastatingly effective sprint finish to make up distance , Bradshaw held off the challenge and claimed 13th place over Sladeâ€™s 14th and Freelandâ€™s 15th. .